-He will also discuss with UAE officials how to develop a "strategic air defense relationship", including potential collaboration on military aerospace equipment.
+He will also discuss with UAE officials how to develop a "strategic air defence relationship", including potential collaboration on military aerospace equipment.

-Cameron's office said Saudi Arabia has also signaled that they are interested in placing a second "substantial" order of Typhoon jets, on top of the 72 jets they have already acquired.
+Cameron's office said Saudi Arabia has also signalled that they are interested in placing a second "substantial" order of Typhoon jets, on top of the 72 jets they have already acquired.

-Europe's biggest defense contractor, BAE signed a deal for the 72 aircraft in 2007, 24 of which have been delivered.
-Payment terms for the remaining 48 have yet to be finalized and BAE says profit growth this year hinges on the outcome.
+Europe's biggest defence contractor, BAE signed a deal for the 72 aircraft in 2007, 24 of which have been delivered.
+Payment terms for the remaining 48 have yet to be finalised and BAE says profit growth this year hinges on the outcome.

-Like other defense firms, BAE faces tough times as governments reduce defense spending due to economic weakness.
+Like other defence firms, BAE faces tough times as governments reduce defence spending due to economic weakness.